 The Office of Temporary and Disability Assistance (OTDA) has established the following process for organizations seeking a letter of support.
 In those situations where OTDA provides a letter of support, it must be recognized that OTDA is neither a partner nor a required assuring entity for the grant.
 OTDA recognizes that grant applicants, if successful, may be able to support and/or enhance services consistent with OTDA’s mission, thereby, improving the lives of those OTDA serves by maximizing funding resources other than those provided by OTDA.
 For this reason, OTDA may wish to provide a letter of support.

 OTDA will review proposals carefully and will give each request serious consideration; paying particular attention to the programmatic, fiscal, administrative, and legal aspects of the proposal as well as the anticipated outcomes for low-income families and individuals.

 The following procedure should serve as a minimal guideline for all applicants seeking a letter of support.

 The applicant must submit a formal request for a letter of support to OTDA.
-Requests for letters of support should come from the CEO of the requesting organization and should be submitted to OTDA 10 business days prior to the application deadline.
+Requests for letters of support should come from the CEO of the requesting organization and should be submitted to OTDA at least 10 business days prior to the application deadline.
 An exception to the submission deadline can be made if the applicant demonstrates good cause for a reduced time frame.